Restless legs syndrome (RLS) is defined by four essential criteria

 insomnia appear to be

-other risk factors for restless leg syndrome, along with difficulty falling
+other risk factors, along with difficulty falling

 asleep (taking more than 30 minutes), driving while drowsy and excessive daytime